It's embarrassing to admit you harbor pettiness in your life, but the truth is that most of us do.

 Pettiness can put you in a constant state of alert, waiting to "tell off" anyone who offends you--whether it was intentional on their part or not.
 I knew a woman with low self-esteem who constantly berated waitresses, clerks, and anyone else she considered "beneath" her.
 Needless to say, she didn't have many friends.

-One way we can become a bigger person is to stop believing that everybody is out to get us.
+One way we can become a wiser person is to stop believing that everybody is out to get us.
 They're not.

 People may be rushed, anxious, worried, stressed, or concerned about their own troubles.
 Because of those pressures, they may unintentionally slight others.
 They may be under attack themselves and respond by lashing out at innocent people (like you).
 Or they may be very unhappy and shortness is their ineffective way of trying to cope.